-Success Criteria (student to complete): Teacher Recognition: )I have completed the melting and freezing science activities.
-C )I have created a title page for the Science unit of work 'Melting Moments'. ) have completed four 'just dance' routines.

-I am happy with the quality and the amount of work my child has completed today.
+Success Criteria (student to complete): Teacher Recognition: I have completed the melting and freezing science activities.
+D .
+I have created a title page for the Science unit of work 'Melting Moments'.
+I have completed four 'just dance' routines.
+I have completed today's work to the b est of my ability.
+Signed: I am happy with the quality and the amo ount of work my child has completed today.
+Signed: